 Caroline's work is inspired by the beauty and drama of nature, and her photographic practice reflects her own therapeutic desire to seek solace in the natural world.
 Photography is her passion, and is a means to express her love for nature and the peace that she finds when exploring wild places.

 In 2010 she achieved the ARPS (Associateship of the Royal Photographic Society) with her impressionistic images of sand and water from the Hebrides, which are represented here, and in 2011 she gained a Postgraduate Certificate in Photography at Central St Martin’s, London.
-She has published a number of books and poems through her own publishing house, Hawkwood Press, and is currently studying for an MA in Visual Art (book art) at the University of the Arts, London.
+She has published a number of books and poems through her own publishing house, Hawkwood Press.
 She has been awarded by the Landscape Photographer of the Year awards, the Spider Awards, and has been interviewed by both On Landscape magazine (the leading journal for landscape photographers) and fLIP magazine, an independent publication which celebrates photographers based in and around London.

 Throughout 2017, Caroline's work will be exhibited around the UK as part of the Royal Photographic Society Members Biennial Exhibition.
 In the autumn of 2017, Caroline has been invited to Switzerland for the Trelex artist residency.